ettoreciarcia/personal-website-hugo/content/posts/08-sharing-my-home-lab.md

 This is what you're going to create using this form

-### 3.1 A few tools to make our life easier
+### **3.1 A few tools to make our life easier**

 As you can see from the tree of the previous chapter this project contains some dotfiles

 **.tool-versions** : is typically used to specify the versions of different tools or dependencies required for that specific project or environment.
 It is commonly used in development setups, especially with tools that support version managers.
 We are using it in combination with [**asdf**](https://asdf-vm.com/)

 **.envrc** : we are using it in combination with asdf to create a local environment for this project.

+**.pre-commit**:  the pre-commit file is a Git hook that is automatically executed before making a commit.
+Its main purpose is to run scripts, checks, or custom actions before committing changes to the repository.
+This hook can be used to automate verification processes or ensure that the code in the repository meets specific criteria or standards before being recorded as part of the project's history.

 Follow this article to install asdf and envrc on your client -> [How to manage multiple CLI tool versions with ease: direnv + asdf on macOS (SIGHUP)](https://blog.sighup.io/manage-tools-with-ease-direnv-asdf/)

-### 3.2 Setup your Terraform's backend
+### **3.2 Setup your Terraform's backend**

 This time we can't use Terraform Cloud for several reasons: